 In the phase 2 trial for brexucabtagene autoleucel in patients with r/r MCL, the complete remission rate was 62% and the objective response rate was 87%.
-In October, 2021 the FDA approved brexucabtagene autoleucel to add a new indication for adult patients with relapsed or refractory (r/r) B-cell precursor acute lymphoblastic leukemia.

 Idecabtagene vicleucel and ciltacabtagene autoleucel use CAR T-cells that target the B-cell maturation antigen (BCMA) have been approved for the treatment of relapsed and refractory multiple myeloma.
 The CARTITUDE-1 study of ciltacabtagene autoleucel resulted in a 98% response rate to treatment and 78% stringent complete response rate.
 The trails of idecabtagene vicleucel found an overall response rate of 72%, very good partial response of 54% and a stringent complete response of 29%.